apache/oozie/docs/src/site/markdown/DG_SqoopActionExtension.md

 The Sqoop command can be specified either using the `command` element or multiple `arg` elements.

-When using the `command` element, Oozie will split the command on every space into multiple arguments.
+When using the `command` element, Oozie will split the command into multiple arguments.
+There are two command splitting algorithms in Oozie.

+If `oozie.action.sqoop.shellsplitter` property is set to `false` Oozie will split the command on every space.

+If `oozie.action.sqoop.shellsplitter` property is set to `true` Oozie will split the command like `bash` splits the commands.
+In this case it's possible to group strings together using quotes.
+For instance oozie will split `--query "select * from employee"` into two tokens: `--query` and `select * from employee`.

+The default value of the `oozie.action.sqoop.shellsplitter` property is `false`.

 When using the `arg` elements, Oozie will pass each argument value as an argument to Sqoop.

-The `arg` variant should be used when there are spaces within a single argument.

 Consult the Sqoop documentation for a complete list of valid Sqoop commands.